-From 1987 to 1998 the trawl catch fluctuated between about 30 000-70 000 t, but in SQU 6T the impact of management measures to protect the Hooker's sea lion (Phocarctos hookeri) restricted the total catch in some years between 1999 and 2005.
+From 1987 to 1998 trawl landings fluctuated between about 30 000 and 70 000 t, but in SQU 6T the impact of management measures to protect the New Zealand sea lion (Phocarctos hookeri) restricted the total catch in some years between 1999 and 2005.
+Landings have remained below the TACC in SQU 6T since 2004, with only just over 11 000 t landed in 2020-21.

 Catch and effort data from the SQU 1T fishery show that the catch occurs between December and May, with peak harvest from January to April.
-The catch has been taken from the Snares shelf on the south coast of the South Island right through to the Mernoo Bank (east coast), but Statistical Area 028 (Snares shelf and Snares Island region) has accounted for over 77% of the total in recent years.
-Based on

-Observer data, squid accounts for 67% of the total catch in the target trawl fishery, with bycatch principally of barracouta, jack mackerel, silver warehou and spiny dogfish.
+The catch has been taken from the Stewart-Snares shelf off the south coast of the South Island north to the Mernoo Bank (off the east coast South Island), but Statistical Area 028 (southern Stewart-Snares shelf and Snares Island region) has accounted for over 77% of the total in recent years.
+Based on observer data, squid accounts for 67% of the total catch in the target trawl fishery, with bycatch principally of barracouta, jack mackerel, silver warehou, and spiny dogfish.

-For 2005-06 a 10% in-season increase to the SQU 1T TACC was approved by the Minister of Fisheries.
+For 2005-06, a 10% in-season increase to the SQU 1T TACC was approved by the Minister of Fisheries.
 The catch for December-March was 40% higher than the average over the previous eight years and catch rates were double the average, indicating an increased abundance of squid.
 Previously, in 2003-04, a 30% in-season increase to the TACC was agreed, but catches did not reach the higher limit.
-Note that the TACC automatically reverts to the original value at the end of the fishing year.
+In both instances the TACC automatically reverted to the original value at the end of the fishing year.